The GHI Building on

 Fellowships, Internships, and Prizes

-- The GHI has an extensive publishing program in both English and German, which produces the GHI Bulletin, the GHI Reference Guides, and several book series in collaboration with major academic presses.
-The GHI's highly regarded English-language book series include the Publications of the German Historical Institute published in collaboration with Cambridge University Press (more than 50 titles) and the series GHI Studies in German History published together with Berghahn Books.
+- The GHI has an extensive publishing program in both English and German.
+In addition to the Bulletin of the GHI, the Institute publishes several book series in collaboration with major academic presses.
+The GHI's highly regarded English-language book series include the Publications of the German Historical Institute published in collaboration with Cambridge University Press (more than 50 titles) and the series Studies in German History published together with Berghahn Books.
 The GHI has also partnered with Palgrave Macmillan to publish the series Worlds of Consumption.
-The GHI also publishes the leading German-language series on U.S. and transatlantic history, Transatlantische Historische Studien with the Franz Steiner Verlag in Stuttgart (more than 35 titles).
-Some backlist titles from Cambridge University Press are available for free download.
+The GHI also publishes the leading German-language series on U.S. and transatlantic history, Transatlantische Historische Studien with the Franz Steiner Verlag in Stuttgart.

 - The Bulletin of the GHI provides a window on the GHI's research activities and scholarly programs through articles and conference reports.
 Once a year, a thematic issue appears as a Bulletin Supplement.
 The GHI also publishes Reference Guides on different topics.
 Recent References Guides have been devoted to German Jews in the United States, North American history in Europe, German Americana, and medieval history.
 You may sign up for a free subscription to the Bulletin and other GHI publications.
 Back issues of certain publications are also available for free downloading in pdf format.